 It’s important to make sure your process for evaluating potential subletters is fair and transparent.
-All listers, whether they are posting a listing or simply subscribing to the list, are required to agree to our equity and inclusion statement and community agreements.
+All listers, whether they are posting a listing or simply subscribing to the list, are required to agree to our Community Agreements.
 Please review these documents carefully, as you begin the process of responding to inquiries and showing your space to potential subletters.
 You should also be mindful of the fact that utilizing background checks in your tenant vetting process can exacerbate inequality.
 If you need guidance on your legal obligations to avoid housing discrimination, you can review our article on how the law protects people from housing discrimination.
 This article is written with tenants in mind, but it contains useful information for landlords and subletters, too.

 You can find standard sublet agreements online, but if you have specific requests for your subletter, make sure to include them in an addendum to the lease.
 For example, maybe you need them to take care of your plants or a pet while you are away.
 Or, perhaps you’d like them to collect your mail for you.
 Are you okay with your subletter hosting guests or parties in your home while you’re gone?
 Whatever it is, make sure you have it in writing so both parties are aware.
 Spelling these things out clearly in the lease will help ensure there aren’t misunderstandings later on.
 Your sublease should also specify the deposit amount, when it is due, and when it will be returned.
 In general, we strongly discourage you from making verbal agreements.
 Even if you are subletting to a friend or acquaintance, you should put everything in writing so that things are clear for everyone involved.